Ragekill3377/Titanox/Readme.md

 *Experimental*: This framework also uses ``breakpoint hooks``.
 Inspired from: [The Ellekit Team](https://github.com/tealbathingsuit/ellekit).

 ## Features
-**beta function**: brk hooking.
+**Beta Function**: brk hooking.
 - **Breakpoint hooks**: Apply upto maximum 6 hooks via breakpoints at runtime.
 - **2 DIFFERENT BRK HOOKS**

--> You can use either one. the old one or the new one. both are ellekit-based.
+-> You can use either the new or old, both are Ellekit-based.

--> New one is reccomended, it supports ``unhooking`` aswell.
+-> The new one is recommended, it supports ``unhooking`` as well.

--> The new one is much more stable AND supports a jailed environment.
+-> The new one has increases stability AND supports a jailed environment.

 **Just use new breakpoint hook.**

 - **Inline Function hooking (by offset)**: Hooks functions utilising symbols.
 Under the hood, it is instruction patching.
 - **Function Hooking (by symbol)**: Hook functions and rebind symbols (fishhook).
-FUNCTIONS MUST BE EXPORTED!!!
+FUNCTIONS MUST BE EXPORTED!
 - **Method Swizzling**: Replace methods in Objective-C classes.
 - **Memory Patching**: Modify memory contents safely.
 -> Read (Uses direct mach vm, since I had some *issues*)